 Treatment of Histrionic Personality Disorder

-General treatment Treatment Personality disorders are long-lasting, pervasive patterns of thinking, perceiving, reacting, and relating that cause the person significant distress and/or impair the person's ability to... read more of histrionic personality disorder is the same as that for all personality disorders.
+General treatment Treatment Personality disorders are long-lasting, pervasive patterns of thinking, perceiving, reacting, and relating that cause the person significant distress and/or impair the person's ability to function... read more of histrionic personality disorder is the same as that for all personality disorders.

 Little is known about how effective cognitive-behavioral therapy and drugs are for histrionic personality disorder.